-- Networking/Ice Breaker Time – This doesn’t have to be extravagant, but it should allow participants to share and work together.
-Remember people come to nonprofits because they are passionate, but stay because they enjoy the work.
-Find exercises that allow individuals to share about themselves but also share their WHY – why they are part of the organization.
+Networking/Ice Breaker Time – This doesn’t have to be extravagant, but it should allow participants to share and work together.
+Remember, people come to nonprofits because they are passionate but stay because they enjoy the work.
+Find exercises that allow individuals to share about themselves but also share why they are part of the organization.

-- Next Steps / Checkout – This gives everyone an opportunity to share their A-HA moment as well as their personal Action Item.
+Next Steps/Checkout – A-HA and Action – This gives everyone an opportunity to share their A-HA moment as well as their personal Action Item.
 It ends the retreat with a series of agreed-upon next steps.
 It also allows you to thank your retreat committee for their efforts.

 In general, we encourage quality over quantity and encourage the retreat committee to vary activities to maximize engagement and meet the needs of various learning styles.

 Retreats are just like any game you might play.
 You can plan all you want, but you also have to be flexible if unexpected challenges arise.
 Despite best efforts, retreats can sometimes go astray.
 In these instances, you just have to “make it work.”
 An alternative, though, is to hire a coach/facilitator.
-As an objective third-party, this person can help plan, execute and ensure time is managed well (and allow you to enjoy and participate in the retreat yourself!).
+As an objective third party, this person can help plan, execute and ensure time is managed well (and allow you to enjoy and participate in the retreat yourself!).